Vhictor/PokerGame/README.md

 I avoided using traditional for loop in all my codebase and also used Javadoc to explain each method giving anyone who reads it to understand what each method does at a glance.

+I also created two branches develop and master so I can always ensure I don't push to master branch directly.